Themefic-Team/tourfic/readme.txt

 <strong>Privacy Policy : </strong>

-Tourfic uses <a href="https://appsero.com/">Appsero</a> SDK to collect some telemetry data upon user’s confirmation.
+Tourfic - Travel and Hotel Booking Solution for WooCommerce uses <a href="https://appsero.com/">Appsero</a> SDK to collect some telemetry data upon user’s confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK does not gather any data by default.
 The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
 We collect the data to ensure great user experience for all our users.